 Mahatma Gandhi fought bravely for the freedom of our country and was a great freedom fighter.

-Children dress up as ‘Bappu’ and participate in different stage performances.
+Children dress up as ‘Bapu’ and participate in different stage performances.

-Every community, Hindu, Sikh, Muslim, Christian celebrate Bappu’s birthday with a great sense of unity.
+Every community, Hindu, Sikh, Muslim, Christian celebrate Bapu’s birthday with a great sense of unity.

 People revisit the ideologies and teachings of Mahatma Gandhi.